vspinu/reference-point/README.md

 # sec 8 model 4               : ./build.R 17 50000 F T T F pow prelec1
 ```

-!!!NOTE:!!!
+!!!NOTE!!!

-  The simulation is using the PBM package which was written prior to the advent
+    The simulation uses the PBM package which was written prior to the advent of
-  of STAN and is not under the active development.
-It's highly advisable to use
+    STAN and is no longer developed.
+It's highly advisable to use STAN for
-  STAN for similar task.
+    similar tasks in the future.
 Decision functions written in C++ (available in
     `decision-function.cpp`) might be useful.